 When checking taxi drivers in the centre of Prague in March 2011, police officers revealed five persons with forged documents.
 They were all handed over to the police on suspicion of committing forgery and fraudulent alteration of an official instrument.

-In the following days the TAXI group revealed other false taxi drivers.
+In the following days, the TAXI group revealed other false taxi drivers.
 “Police officers have checked a forty-year-old man with an Opel vehicle in the Na Příkopě Street and a fifty-three-year-old man with an Octavia in the Na Perštýně Street.
-A twenty-nine-year-old man with a VW Passat vehicle was caught in the net of checking in the Wilsonova Street near the central station.
+A twenty-nine-year-old man with a VW Passat vehicle was caught in the net of checking in Wilsonova Street near the central station.
 For a change, an alleged fifty-eight-year-old taxi driver with a Ford vehicle in the Revoluční Street was caught near the square Náměstí Republiky,” stated Přikrylová.
-All the cases were handed over by the police.
+The police handed over all the cases.
 The false taxi drivers are facing a prohibition on undertaking activities or up to three years in prison.